ZhaochengD/Course_Data_Acquisition/index.md

 When the ultrasonic sensor at the corner of the parking area entrance detects that the distance is less than the width of the entrance, it will automatically start planning the route for the entering vehicle.
 When the light sensor on the parking spot returns a signal that no light can be detected, the parking system will consider that the parking space has been parked.
 Map of this parking area has been stored in the parking system already and algorithms are used to calculate the nearest parking space and the shortest route whenever a vehicle is detected entering.
 At the same time, if the distance detected by the ultrasonic at the entrance is less than a certain value, an anti-friction alarm will pop up on the user interface and return the minimum distance.

-## 3. Progress Report
+## 3. Project design

 Firstly, we designed the blueprint of our demo parking lot with CAD.
 The blueprint of this parking lot is designed with 16 parking spaces and 8 pillars.
 Four of these parking spaces will be added with the photosensitive sensors in order to fullfill the route planning function.
 One of these pillars will be equiped with ultrasonic sensor in order to test the collision-avoiding function.
-The layout of the parking lot is as below (left figure).Since only one photosensitive sensor is provided in the toolkit, we brought other 3 Photoresistor sensors and 5 ultrasonic sensors from the internet.
+The layout of the parking lot is as figure3.1 (left).
+Since only one photosensitive sensor is provided in the toolkit, we brought other 3 Photoresistor sensors and one ultrasonic sensors from the internet.
 Then we used the carton made the parking lot model based on the blueprint we designed.
-The model is shown in the figure below (right figure).
+The model is shown in the figure3.1 (right).

 <p align="center">
   <img src="./img/two_graph.jpg" width="350">